Columbia Land Conservancy

 The Columbia Land Conservancy is an environmental nonprofit organization and land trust located in Columbia County, New York, in the greater Hudson Valley.
 Its mission is to conserve farmland, forests, wildlife habitat, and rural character of Columbia County, connecting people to the land.

 Public Conservation Areas

 The Columbia Land Conservancy has facilitated the protection of, and continues to maintain, a number of notable Public Conservation Areas in Columbia County.
 These include: the Borden's Pond Conservation Area and Ooms Conservation Area in Chatham, Drowned Lands Swamp Conservation Area and Overmountain Conservation Area in Ancram, Greenport Conservation Area in Greenport, Hand Hollow Conservation Area in New Lebanon, Harris Conservation Area in Austerlitz, New York, High Falls Conservation Area in Philmont, Schor Conservation Area in Canaan, and Siegel-Kline Kill Conservation Area in Ghent.
 The parks are all open year-round and free of charge, and some allow regulated fishing and hunting.

 Education and Outreach

 CLC works with schools to provide environmental education programs.
 They also offer free events open to the public.
+As a member of the Coalition of Living Museums, CLC values outdoor education.
+New York State considers CLC as a museum with a Living Collection represented by our lands with interpretation through signage.